jsabater/calabruix/content/posts/grafana/process-exporter/index.md

 > Do not forget to allow traffic to port 9256 of your guests in your firewall.

-Finally, test connectivity and find out the available metrics:
+You can use `curl` to test connectivity and obtain a list of the available metrics:

 ```bash
 curl -k https://webapp1.localdomain.com:9256/metrics